Could Mental Contrasting Change Your Life?

 This, she says, is largely due to the flexibility of the technique: you can set goals about whatever you like and plan accordingly.

-The "dosage" – how frequently one should practise mental contrasting and for how long – varies from person to person.
+The "dosage" – how frequently one should practice mental contrasting and for how long – varies from person to person.

 "For some people, mental imagery comes very easily and they will get it straightaway.
 For others, it’s more like a learning effect and it comes with practice," Dr Cross notes.
 "With the data we were looking at, it takes from between seven days to a month to see some benefits from it.
 What’s great is that a lot of the case studies start applying it to other aspects of their life and doing it spontaneously, too."